westonrobot/ugv_sdk/README.md

 ```

 It will generate library files in build/temp.linux-x86_64-3.10/lib (the name could be different based on your system).
 You can add the path to the PYTHONPATH environment variable to use the library.
+Please note that setting the PYTHONPATH directly in the shell will only affect the current session.

 ```bash
 $ export PYTHONPATH=$PYTHONPATH:<path-to-the-repo>/build/temp.linux-x86_64-3.10/lib